sg41/RIT_client_server/README.md

 ## Future Development

-* Implement command line editing and history for the client.
+* Implement command line editing and commands history for the client.
 * Add support for file transfer between clients.
 * Enhance security features with encryption and authentication.
 * Explore other communication protocols like UDP.